Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

 ### 3.1. **Edit your .bashrc**

    A few small pieces of setup will be very helpful as you start the workshop.

    Before you can use our Python installations via Jupyter, you need to edit your `.bashrc` file in your home directory.

    1. Once you have logged into OnDemand, go to Files -> Home Directory to open the Files app.
    ![](../fig/1_episode/ondemand-terminal.png){:width="80%"}

-   1. Click the "Show Dotfiles" box.
+   2. Click the "Show Dotfiles" box.

-   1. Use the Filter textbox, or just scroll down, to find your .bashrc file.
+   3. Use the Filter textbox, or just scroll down, to find your .bashrc file.

-   1. On the .bashrc file's line, click the selection box and select "Edit".
+   4. On the .bashrc file's line, click the selection box and select "Edit".
 A new browser window will appear with a simple editor inside.
 Help for using the OnDemand Files app is [available.](https://ubccr.freshdesk.com/support/solutions/articles/13000071814-how-to-use-file-app-in-ondemand)

    ![](../fig/1_episode/files-app-edit-jms.png){:width="80%"}

-   1. Add the following two lines to your .bashrc file:
+   5. Add the following two lines to your .bashrc file:

     module use /projects/academic/cyberwksp21/Modules

+   and

     export SLURM_CONF=/util/ccr/slurm/slurm-faculty.conf

-   1. Finally, click Save (upper left corner) when your edits are complete, and close the edit window.
+   6. Finally, click Save (upper left corner) when your edits are complete, and close the edit window.

-   1. You can view your changes to verify they were saved.
+   7. You can view your changes to verify they were saved.
 Back in the Files app, make note of the timestamp on your .bashrc (Eastern Daylight time), and click the selection box and "View".

    The first line will enable Jupyter (called from OnDemand) to access the right installations, and will enable you to acccess some specialized modules.